Emily Fanning: 2019

 Fanning reached the second round of singles five times on the ITF Circuit in 2019.
-The highlight, although it didn't result in a win, was to share in the longest single game in recent history, a 39-minute marathon against Anastasia Gasanova in the second round in Incheon, Korea, at the end of May, with temperatures approaching 40° Celsius.
-The second game of the deciding set saw Fanning and Gasanova slugging it out for 28 minutes without a result.
+The highlight, although it didn't result in a win, was to share in the longest single game in recent history, a 39-minute marathon against Anastasia Gasanova in the second round in Incheon, Korea, at the end of May, with temperatures approaching 40 °C. The second game of the deciding set saw Fanning and Gasanova slugging it out for 28 minutes without a result.
 By now the game had gone for 31 points, with Fanning having the advantage, but a medical timeout was taken.
 They resumed seven minutes later and, after five more points and four more minutes, Gasanova finally broke Fanning at the eighth attempt.
 Fanning had had the advantage eight times as well, as they fought through 15 deuces.

-Fanning would also be in the record books for sharing in one of the longest tie-breaks of all time, losing 17-15 in the first set decider against Angelina Gabueva in the second round of qualifying for the Lexington Challenger, at the end of July.
-In between those two events, Fanning played two singles matches when New Zealand played their 2019 Fed Cup matches in Kuala Lumpur, beating the representative from Bangladesh but losing to Hong Kong's Cody Wong Hong-yi.
+Fanning would also be in the record books for sharing in one of the longest tie-breaks of all time, losing 17–15 in the first set decider against Angelina Gabueva in the second round of qualifying for the Lexington Challenger, at the end of July.
+In between those two events, Fanning played two singles matches when New Zealand played their 2019 Fed Cup matches in Kuala Lumpur, beating the representative from Bangladesh but losing to Hong Kong's Cody Wong.

 Doubles was again Fanning's better discipline in 2019, as she reached two semifinals in Korea in May before taking her second tour title in Cairns in September with Abbie Myers as her partner, beating top seeds Maddison Inglis and Asia Muhammad in the final.